Smart Growth Strategies for Disaster Resilience and Recovery

 - Riverfront Park - Charles City, Iowa (2013): The city turned flood plain land acquired through FEMA buyouts into a park that provides recreation for residents and visitors but also helps reduce flooding.

-Visit our webinars page for information about webinars hosted by the Smart Growth Program on disaster resilience and recovery.
+Visit our webinars page for information about webinars on smart growth strategies for disaster resilience and recovery.

 "You Can’t Stop Urban Flooding" Exit, by Will Doig, NextCity.org (Jan.
 2014): Article, including video by Still Life Projects, that shows how Boulder, Colorado, built infrastructure, including bike paths and bridges, that provides everyday benefits for residents while helping prepare the city for floods.